Geodesic Calculus on Implicitly Defined Latent Manifolds: Results

 \subsection{Motion capture data / spherical variational autoencoder}

 We consider a latent manifold resulting from training a spherical variational autoencoder (SVAE) \cite{DaFaDe18} on motion capture data from the \cite{cmu_mocap}.
-A suitable representation for the data was described by \cite{ToWuCo09}: A pose is defined as an element of $\SO(3)^m$, where $m =30$ is the number of joints in the skeleton.
+A suitable representation for the data was described by \cite{ToWuCo09}: A pose can be represented as an element of $\SO(3)^m$, where $m =30$ is the number of joints in the skeleton.
+Here, we identify rotation matrices with corresponding rotation vectors.
 The vector of rotations specifies the rotations of the joints.
 Given the connectivity and lengths of the skeletal segments, the full pose can be reconstructed.
 Hence, our input data $\data$ lies on a hidden manifold $\manifold \subset \SO(3)^m$. \citet{ArGoPo22} used an SVAE autoencoder to take the hyperspherical nature of this data into account.
 Unlike standard VAEs, which assume a Gaussian prior in the latent space, the SVAE uses von Mises--Fisher (vMF) distributions for regularization, which indeed enforces a hyperspherical latent geometry.
 Details on the employed data and training are provided in \cref{appendix:mocap}.
 We use $l=10$ latent dimensions.
 In the case of (S)VAEs, the encoder and decoder maps are not deterministic but parameterize distributions.
 We sample the latent manifold $\lmanifold$ by sampling from the encoder distribution and obtain decoded points by sampling from the decoder.
-For simplicity, when learning $\projection_\sigma$ and calculating discrete geodesics on $\lmanifold$, we ignore the nondeterministic nature of the encoder and decoder and, by a slight abuse of notation, denote by $\psi(\lpt) \in \SO(3)^m$ a sample of the decoding of $\lpt$.
-Another approach would be to follow \citet{ArGoPo22} and incorporate the Kullback--Leibler divergence, see \cref{eq:KL} in \cref{appendix:metrics}.
+For simplicity, when learning $\projection_\sigma$ and calculating discrete geodesics on $\lmanifold$, we ignore the nondeterministic nature of the encoder and decoder and, by a slight abuse of notation, denote by $\psi(\lpt) \in \SO(3)^m$ the mean of the distribution obtained from decoding $\lpt$.
+Another approach would be to follow \citet{ArGoPo22} and incorporate the Kullback--Leibler divergence, see \cref{eq:KL} in \cref{appendix:metrics} and \cref{appendix:reguncertainty}.

-In \cref{fig:mocapgeodesics,fig:mocap_exponential} (left), we show a projection of the sampled latent manifold (from which we learn $\projection_\sigma$) onto the three most relevant dimensions obtained from a PCA.
+In \cref{fig:mocapgeodesics} (left), we show a projection of the sampled latent manifold (from which we learn $\projection_\sigma$) onto the three most relevant dimensions obtained from a PCA.

 \paragraph{Geodesic calculus on the latent manifold.} The encoder embedding is not close to isometric.
 Hence, it is appropriate to equip the latent manifold with the pulled-back spherical distance

 In \cref{fig:mocapgeodesics} (right), we compare geodesic interpolation based on $\W_{\manifold}$ (green) to geodesic interpolation with the Euclidean metric $\W_\text{E}(\lpt, \tilde \lpt) = \vert \lpt - \tilde \lpt \vert^2$ (yellow) as well as linear interpolation in latent space (red).
 The results show that geodesic interpolation with the pullback metric yields realistic decoded paths, whereas linear interpolation in latent space leads to poses not lying on the data manifold $\manifold$, as indicated by unnatural contractions of shoulders and hips and by self-intersecting limbs. \Cref{fig:mocap_exponential} shows a pose extrapolation using the exponential map on the latent manifold.
 Different from linear extrapolation, the extrapolated path follows the geometry of the latent manifold and, after decoding, leads to realistic poses.